Coding Assistants 📖 5 min read

 Pros

-• Saved over 450,000 hours of manual technical work
+• Proven ROI with over 450,000 hours saved in manual technical work

 Cons

-• Complex pricing structure with multiple tiers
+• Complex pricing structure with multiple product tiers

-• Requires AWS ecosystem for full functionality
+• Requires AWS ecosystem knowledge for full functionality utilization

-• Learning curve for non-technical users
+• Learning curve for non-technical business users

 Google Antigravity